Henri Beau: Art styles and techniques

 Beau would sign his paintings as "HBeau", usually with the year, and sometimes with the location, they were painted.
 Beau's wife, Marie, is portrayed in many of his paintings.
 He also drew inspiration for his paintings from his travels around Europe.
 Beau's earliest known work of art is from 1891.
 Very little is known of his time studying academic arts under Abbé Joseph Chabert.
-As Chabert was educated at the École Impériale des Beaux-Arts in Paris, and known to be neutral to politics, and described by Napoléon Bourassa as an uncontrollable spirit, this was reflected in his teachings.
+As Chabert was educated at the École Impériale des Beaux-Arts in Paris, known to be neutral to politics, and described by Napoléon Bourassa as an uncontrollable spirit, this was reflected in his teachings.
 As Beau was studying in Paris at a time Impressionism was establishing itself as an art movement, many of his paintings between 1891 and 1899 reflect the era's style.

 The evolution of Henri Beau as an artist can be seen in a photobiographic form, by looking at his works in chronological order.
 Beau drew inspiration from Camille Corot, Claude Monet and Camille Pissarro, which is reflected in his earlier paintings named Landscapes.

 During his time at the Public Archives of Canada, Beau's works were more structured.
 During his personal time, he painted Impressionist landscapes.
 His paintings in his final years, from 1939 to 1949, were of the Jaujac region in Ardèche in southern France.